rhine3/audiomoth-guide/guide.md

 * Speed matters when you deploy a lot of recorders: for instance, when deploying 100 recorders, an extra 5 minutes spent per recorder results in 8+ additional hours in the field!
 Practice and refine your deployment protocol before you go to the field.
 * Save time in the field by pre-packing bags with desiccant and pre-attaching them to straps in the lab, instead of performing these tasks in the field.
-* It is very helpful to have two people in the field.
+* It can be helpful to deploy AudioMoths in pairs
     * One person can record data, e.g., the unique ID of the AudioMoth, its SD card, and the point at which it is deployed.
     * The other person can manage putting the AudioMoth on the tree and collecting a more accurate GPS point